A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: Abstract

-We explain carefully all the steps, and calculate accurately the computational cost required.
-Furthermore, in order to ease the understanding, we offer both pseudocodes and full Matlab codes, and special emphasis is put on making the implementation of the method completely independent from the number of dimensions.
-As an important application, the method allows to compute the solution of linear $N$-dimensional systems of ODEs of constant coefficients at any time $t$, and, hence, of evolutionary PDEs, after discretizing the spatial derivatives by means of matrices.
-In this regard, we are able to compute with great accuracy the solution of an advection-diffusion equation on $\mathbb R^N$.
+We describe the algorithmic steps in detail and derive accurate estimates of the computational cost.
+To facilitate understanding and reproducibility, we provide both pseudocode and complete MATLAB implementations.
+As an application, we show how the method can be used to compute the solution of linear $N$-dimensional systems of ODEs with constant coefficients at arbitrary times, and hence of evolutionary partial differential equations after spatial discretization.
+In particular, we compute with high accuracy the solution of an advection--diffusion equation on $\mathbb{R}^N$. }